AdobeDocs/campaign-standard.en/help/administration/using/use-case--users-e-security.md

 * Create an organizational unit
 * Create a security group and a product profile
 * Create users

->[!NOTE]
->
->Only users with administration rights have access to the configuration of users and security groups in the Admin console and in Adobe Campaign.

 ## Step 1: Create a geographical unit